mpv-player/mpv/DOCS/man/options.rst

         Fully replaces the color decoding.
 A LUT of this type should ingest the image's native colorspace and output normalized non-linear RGB.

+``--target-colorspace-hint```
+    Automatically configure the output colorspace of the display to pass through the input values of the stream (e.g. for HDR passthrough), if possible.
+Requires a supporting driver and ``--vo=gpu-next``.

 ``--target-prim=<value>``
     Specifies the primaries of the display.
 Video colors will be adapted to this colorspace when ICC color management is not being used.
 Valid values